 Q. Are there any extra measures that I should take when travelling?

-In England, government advice is to wear a face covering, if you can, when using public transport.
+It's the law to wear a face covering on public transport in England and Scotland.
+In Wales it is compulsory to wear a three layer face covering on public transport.
+It is also now compulsory to wear face coverings when using indoor public transport hubs in England only.
 Please also take care of your health and protect others by regularly and thoroughly cleaning your hands with an alcohol-based hand sanitiser or wash them with soap and water often and for at least 20 seconds before or after using the bus.

 Not found what you are looking for?
 You could try our other sections: